There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

 Do you have a hankering for a burger and fries?
 Some spicy chicken wings?
 Nachos?
 Well, yes, even in Rome you can get these things.
 At least for us expats, it's nice to know once in a while you can go get some American bistro fare (I'm sure you think we eat pasta and drink wine all the time but that's not quite true.
 Ahem.)

-I really like The Perfect Bun also for its ambiance, and for the food.
 They even have a Sunday brunch, complete with bagels and lox; omelettes to order, and plenty of muffins and cakes.

 Details: Largo del Teatro Valle 4.
 Open daily from 1pm - 2am, Sundays for brunch (except in summer.)
 2 for 1 special, with dj, on Tuesday evenings 7-10pm.